|

 When a real outage happens, there are no surprises.

-Living fully off-grid in a city is rare.
+Living fully off-grid in a city is uncommon, but building practical backup systems is well within reach for most people.

 Similar Posts